djaodjin/djaodjin-saas/README.md

 Release Notes
 =============

-0.6.3
-  * updates card-on-file directly in /billing/cart/ page
-  * makes /api/accounts/ a search API instead of a typeahead API
-  * fixes default search fields when looking for subscribers
+0.7.0
-  * adds remove card-on-file button in page templates
+  * adds marketplace processing fee
+  * restricts coupon to plan or number of use through UI
+  * fixes invite new organizations with erroneous slugs

 [previous release notes](changelog)